WilsonCWong/frostwalk-stats-system/README.md

 To install, grab the latest package release and import it into your project.
 If you haven't already, also import Odin Inspector and Serializer into your project.

 ### Why is Odin required?
 Odin allows for the serialization of dictionaries, which I make use of in the stat system.
 Due to this, I'm able to easily create an editor tool to modify the stats.
-I could've hacked it to use a list instead, but the tool wouldn't be as function or look as good and the API wouldn't be as clean.
+I could've hacked it to use a list instead, but the tool wouldn't be as functional or look as good and the API wouldn't be as clean.

 ## How does it work?
 The stats are based on points.
 Many games come to mind: Elder Scrolls, Fallout, Mount & Blade, FTL, etc. There is also an option to have these points level up based on experience.